-Having heard the testimony and having reviewed the evidence in the record, the administrative law judge finds: Claimant was separated from the employment on January 1, 2010, when the business permanently closed.
-Mr. McHan confirmed at the hearing that the business has ceased operations and no employees are working there any longer.
+Having heard the testimony and having reviewed the evidence in the record, the administrative law judge finds: Claimant was separated from the employment in early March, 2011 when the company was sold and business operations ceased at that location.
+The premise is vacant.